ChillAndImprove/ThreagilePlus/README.md

 Welcome to Threagile Plus!
 This open-source project, developed solely by me (vacation project), aims to enhance your experience with threat modeling.

+# Project Status Update

+I would like to kindly inform you that the current state of this project is somewhat challenging.
+At this point in time, the codebase contains a considerable number of bugs that need attention.

+I find myself unable to dedicate the required time to address these bugs promptly.

+I am looking forward to dedicating more time to this project in the near future.
+Until then, contributions or even issue reports from you will be highly appreciated to help improve the project.

 ## Getting Started

 To start using Threagile Plus, follow these steps: